 The old school, traditional approach has been to send such a person to counseling (that’s required under the “habitual offender” laws, anyway) and separate them from alcohol in the hope that they will “wake up” somewhere along the line.
 The Sobriety Court approach is predicated on a person having already realized that his or her drinking has become a problem, and that something needs to be done about it.

-The list of Sobriety Courts in Metro-Detroit is continually growing, but as of now (May, 2017), is as follows:
+The list of Sobriety Courts in Metro-Detroit is continually growing, but currently, is as follows:

 Macomb County (4):

 Oakland County (8):